mhostetter/galois/docs/getting-started.rst

    x * y
    x / y

-More complicated arithmetic, like square root and logarithm base :math:`\alpha`, are also supported.
+More complicated arithmetic, like square root and logarithm base $\alpha$, are also supported.

 .. ipython:: python